 Haiti

-Risk Level: Extreme

-Country Overview:

 The security situation in Haiti is unstable and extremely dangerous.
 Avoiding travel to Haiti is advised due to civil unrest and crime.
 There is a high risk to personal safety and security due to the widespread violent and unpredictable demonstrations in Port-au-Prince and elsewhere in the country.

-Severe fuel shortages plague the country, impacting essential service provision countrywide.
+Severe fuel shortages plague the country, impacting essential service provisions countrywide.
 Medical services, electricity, and communications have been heavily affected.

 Gang conflict has intensified in the capital, with heavily armed gangs seizing city sections from government authority, attacking government buildings, and calling for the resignation of the prime minister.

 Kidnappings in the city are rising as gangs target people going to and from work.
 Criminal groups often use firearms and extreme violence to kidnap victims.
 The country is also experiencing an acute food shortage, with nearly half the country's population facing hunger and a recent surge in cholera.
-The Government has adopted a state of emergency in parts of Port-au-Prince that will last until September 19.
-The state of emergency grants security forces powers to create and enforce curfews and ban circulation in these areas to support their activities.
-Travelers are advised to stay abreast of local news.
+Travelers are advised to monitor local news.

 While the land border between Haiti and the Dominican Republic remains shut, the Dominican Government has declared the resumption of air travel between the two countries on October 30.
 The situation concerning the border can change suddenly, and it is advisable to monitor local media for any updates.

 It is advised to avoid all travel to Haiti, mainly to avoid the Bel Air, Carrefour, Cité Soleil, and Martissant neighborhoods in Port-au-Prince.
 Do not drive through roadblocks; if you encounter one, turn around and get to a safe area.
 Travelers are sometimes followed, violently assaulted and robbed shortly after leaving Port-au-Prince.
-The US Embassy requires personnel to use official transportation to and from the airport.
+The U.S. Embassy requires personnel to use official transportation to and from the airport.

 Iran

-Risk Level: Extreme

-Country Overview:

 The security situation in Iran is hazardous, with specific parts of the country being extremely unsafe.
-Travel to Iran is not advised due to the risk of arbitrary arrest and detention.
-Iran experienced one of the highest incidences of COVID-19 in the Middle East.
-The risk of community transmission remains high, and extreme caution is advised.
-Iran has begun lifting its lockdown and resuming business activity.
+Travel to Iran is not advised due to arbitrary arrest and detention risk.

-US citizens in Iran face the risk of kidnapping, arrest, and unjust detention on various charges particularly dual national Iranian Americans.
+U.S. citizens in Iran face the risk of kidnapping, arrest, and unjust detention on various charges, particularly dual national Iranian Americans.
 These charges include espionage and posing a threat to national security.
 Iranian authorities often delay consular access and consistently deny it to dual U.S.-Iranian citizens.
-The US government lacks diplomatic relations with Iran, limiting its ability to provide emergency services.
+The U.S. government lacks diplomatic relations with Iran, limiting its ability to provide emergency services.
 Foreign nationals in Iran are urged to carefully consider the risks, as detention could lead to prolonged imprisonment.

-Pakistan claimed that recent military strikes on Iran were a "highly coordinated" intelligence-based operation against armed groups in Iran's Sistan-Balochistan province, citing "impending large-scale terrorist activities."
-There is tension in the Middle East region.
-The situation could escalate quickly and pose risks.
-We continue to advise against all travel to Iran.
-On October 1, Iran launched over 200 ballistic missiles directed at Israel, marking a troubling escalation in regional tensions.
-In response, on October 26, Israel took military action.
-Following these developments, reports indicate that Iran has opted to close its airspace, which may lead to the cancellation of flights impacting air travel.
+Iran's army and the Islamic Revolutionary Guard Corps have conducted large-scale military exercises to test new weapons for three months.
+As the country faces threats from the U.S. and Israel against its nuclear and military sites, Iran has pledged a third wave of strikes on Israel in response to attacks on Gaza.

+Tensions between Pakistan and Iran remain following the cross-border military strikes against armed groups in Iran's Sistan-Balochistan province.
+The risk of escalation remains high, and travelers are advised not to travel to Iran.

 Travelers are advised to avoid border areas near Iraq, Afghanistan, and Pakistan, including Sistan and Balochistan province and regions east of Bam in Kerman province, due to the risk of violent unrest and cross-border clashes.
 Avoid lingering near military checkpoints and report suspicious activity.
 For extended travel between cities, hiring a reputable local guide is recommended.